 - Locate the wp-super-cache directory on your server.
 It’s likely to be wp-content/plugins/wp-super-cache/

-- Using FTP, rsync or whatever way you like, upload the files in the wp-super-cache directory to the wp-super-cache directory on your server.
+- Using FTP, rsync or whatever way you like, upload the files in the wp-super-cache-master directory to the wp-super-cache directory on your server.
 You must overwrite all the files in that directory and sub directories.

-You will probably need to uninstall the plugin and install it again from the plugin homepage if you want to go back to the current release.
-Or you download the zip file for the current release and install it in the same way as described above.
+You will need to uninstall the plugin and install it again from the plugin homepage if you want to go back to the current release.
+Or you can download the zip file for the current release and install it in the same way as described above.

 PS.
 I ask you to help me by trying out this development code because I can’t test every type of WordPress hosting.
 I need your help to make this plugin better.
 You don’t need to be a developer to install this.
 I may ask you to use the plugin debug log too.
 Don’t worry, it’s fairly easy to figure out.